Mickelsson algebras and inverse Shapovalov form: Introduction

 One can similarly define the Mickelsson algebra upon replacement of $U(\g)$ with the quantum group $U_q(\g)$, \cite{Kek}.
 Then it is a deformation of its classical counterpart provided $q$ is not a root of unity.
 We retain the same notation $Z(\Ac,\g)$ for it although we mostly deal with quantum groups in this exposition.
 The classical version can be obtained as the limit case $q\to 1$.

 Let us point out the most studied examples of Mickelsson algebras.
 For finite dimensional $\g$ of classical type they include $\a=\g\op \g$ with diagonal embedding of $\g$.
 Such $Z(\a,\g)$ is responsible for decomposition of tensor product of $\g$-modules \cite{KO}.
-Another example is reductive pairs relative to the Gelfand-Zeitlin reduction \cite{GTs1,Mol}.
+Another example corresponds to reductive pairs participating in the Gelfand-Tsetlin reduction \cite{GTs1,Mol}.
 With regard to infinite dimensional $\a$ one should mention Yangians and twisted Yangians \cite{KN1,KN2,KN3}.

 The modern approach to Mickelsson algebras is based on the theory of extremal projectors \cite{AST}, after works of Zhelobenko \cite{Zh2,Zh}.
-Extremal projector of $U(\g)$ and, respectively, its quantum counterpart, allows to construct $Z(\Ac,\g)$ from $\Ac$ and provides a Poincare-Birkhoff-Witt basis.
+Extremal projector of $U(\g)$ and, respectively, its quantum counterpart allows to construct $Z(\Ac,\g)$ from $\Ac$ and provides a Poincare-Birkhoff-Witt basis.
 However the action of the extremal projector on $\Ac$ is hard to explicitly compute in general.
 We addressed this problem in \cite{MS} utilizing an approach of Hasse diagrams associated with classical or quantum $\g$-modules.
 As a result, we obtained explicit expression for a PBW basis in $Z(\a,\g)$ through a basis in $\a$ in the classical case and matrix entries of quantum Lax operators for $q\not =1$.